Skip to content

 Ejaa's Maangtika designs honour that tradition with fine silver detailing and a form that feels timeless.
 Not just for brides, they're made for anyone who wants to wear something with cultural depth.

-6. Mangalsutra in Silver
+6. Mangalsutra

 Ejaa's silver Mangalsutra is one of the most quietly powerful pieces in the collection.
 In many hill communities, silver was the preferred metal over gold, purer, cooler, and more in tune with the mountain environment.